gpuweb/gpuweb/design/ErrorHandling.md

    If an invalid command buffer is submitted, and its transitions becomes no-ops, the usage state won't update.
    Will this cause future command buffer submits to become invalid because of a usage validation error?

- - The exact shape of `Promise<WebGPUStatus>` will piggy-back on the decision taken for `WebGPUFence`.
+ - The exact shape of `Promise<WebGPUObjectStatus>` will piggy-back on the decision taken for `WebGPUFence`.